 The result of the workshop was a mutual understanding of each other and an urge to work together, to fight climate change.
 “The workshop proved that there is a need for discussion and for mutual understanding between the journalists and the scientists.
 Both groups felt that there is a good basis for co-operation.
 Participants felt that working together could make the fight against climate change more efficient,” Sarah and Katja states.

 “The coolest thing about our workshop was that the journalists and the scientists can continue the discussion afterwards in a common FB-group.
 There is a need for collaboration and support of the network.”

 Katja Boxberg, Journalist, Talouselämä news magazine

-Every story today is a climate story – Perspective matters Find the climate angle in every story – when reporting on economy, health, migration.
-To make a point find concrete examples close to you.
-A local and personal angel rather than just a planetary one.
+1. Every story today is a climate story — perspective matters.
+Find the climate angle in every story – whether reporting on economy, health or migration.
+To make a point, find concrete examples close to you, such as a local and personal angle rather than just a planetary one.
 That makes it easier for people to feel closer to the issue.

-Be transparent and address “normal people” Be clear about how the interview is going to appear.
+2. Be transparent and address “normal people.”
+Be clear about how the interview is going to appear.
 Try to avoid expert talk.

-Know that we strive for the same We are factfinders, unbiased and striving to get the right information out in the public.
-However, we work in different pace and have different ideas about what a good story is.
+3. Know that we strive for the same.
+We are fact-finders, unbiased and striving to get the right information out in the public.
+However, we work at a different pace and have different ideas about what a good story is.
 We need new ways of communicating the complexity.

-Use the right experts If we talk about energy, talk to an expert in energy.
+5. Use the right experts.
+If we talk about energy, talk to an expert in energy.
 If we talk about food production, talk to an expert in food production.

-Focus on solutions People want hope.
-Do not make the climate change a question of extinction but give hope. • “The people who are alive right now are really setting the thermostat for the planet for potentially tens of thousands of years.”, Kimberly Nicolas, Lund University.
+6. Focus on solutions.
+People want hope.
+Do not make the climate change a question of extinction but give hope.
+“The people who are alive right now are really setting the thermostat for the planet for potentially tens of thousands of years,” says Kimberly Nicolas, Lund University.